-The Tecken webapp uses Redis for two distinct purposes and the different configurations shouldn’t be mixed.
+The Symbols Service webapp uses Redis for two distinct purposes and the different configurations shouldn’t be mixed.

-One is used as an LRU cache for the Symbolication service.
+One is used as an LRU cache for the symbolication service 1.
 It’s basically an alternative to a disk cache where eviction is automatically taken care of.
 The LRU functionality is dependent on two things:

 maxmemoryconfiguration being something other than 0 otherwise it will just continue to fill up until the server/computer runs out of RAM.